History of Upper Canada College: Late 20th century

+Prince Philip returned to the school in 1993 to aid with fundraising for the new Prep structure needed to replace the Peacock Building.
+Principal J. Douglas Blakey remarked in Old Times that the Duke's "popularity and appeal remain as high as ever, as we saw by the large numbers of the College family who turned out to greet him," making the visit "one of the memorable events of the fall term."

 James FitzGerald, a UCC Old Boy himself, published a book in 1994 titled Old Boys; the Powerful Legacy of Upper Canada College.
 It stirred up some controversy in Canadian media due to its candid portrayal of life at the college, derived from excerpts of interviews that FitzGerald had conducted with former students, ranging from Conrad Black and Michael Ignatieff to unknowns who managed gas stations or worked in retail.
 Reactions varied; Charlotte Gray wrote in the Toronto Star: "My reaction to this book is fascinated revulsion - mainly because the school seems to have taught successive generations of boys that girls are some alien species that is both terrifying and stupid," while Jill Rigby said in the Toronto Sun: "Yeah, so what if some UCC teachers were pedophiles?
 All that stuff has been going on in educational institutions since Socrates met Plato."

 The publication of the book had an effect on the college, both in its internal structure, as well as its relationship with the broader community.
 Peter Dalglish, the founder of Street Kids International, criticised the school heavily in his interview for Old Boys, where he said "A prime failing of UCC is that they have no sense of being a part of a community within the city or country.
 The school has to change; it is still very upper middle class."
 Subsequently, he was hired by the college to change school culture.
 Under his direction, along with Nanci Goldman, the former Toronto Board co-ordinator of inner city services, UCC students have since been partnered with inner city Toronto kids in the college's Horizon program.
-In 2015, Dalglish himself was charged with, and subsequently convicted of, numerous counts of child sex assault in Nepal.
-He lost all avenues of appeal in 2020, and he remains incarcerated serving out a 9-year prison sentence.

 The Eaton Building was extended in 1999 to accommodate the school's curricular expansion to include grades 1 and 2.
 Senior kindergarten was introduced in 2003.